alex-bochkarev/alex-bochkarev.github.io/research/align-BDD/code-docs/_sources/overview.rst.txt

 scripts that were used to run our experiments on the computation cluster are kept in folder ``📁 pbs``.
-Certainly, they are dependent on the hardware and the available software, but these materials hopefully will provide a good starting point to reproduce the results presented in the paper.
+Certainly, they are dependent on the hardware and the available software, but these materials hopefully will provide a good starting point to reproduce the results presented in the paper using a PBS-based system.

 All the recipies (how to make each figure or other artifact) are described in the file called ``Makefile``, which is basically a list of commands and source